Drone Mapping And Modeling Fundamentals

 In the past few years, he has grown Drone Launch Academy into a 7-figure business.
 Prior to starting Drone Launch Academy, David also had a consulting business where he landed big clients like Google and other startup clients, helping them with accounting and data analysis.
 He’s started multiple businesses over the years, which has given him firsthand insight and knowledge about building a business from scratch.
 David is also a Certified Public Accountant.

-He’s had the chance to teach over 18,000 students (and counting!) all about drones and can’t wait to teach you all about starting your very own successful drone business.
+Through Drone Launch Academy he’s had the chance to impact over 30,000 students (and counting!) all about drones and can’t wait to teach you all about starting your very own successful drone business.